South Korean leader lands in Japan for first visit in 12 years for fence-mending summit - KTVZ

 In recent years the often fraught relations have undermined efforts by the United States to present a united front against North Korea — and the growing assertiveness of Beijing.

-Now, the region’s two most important allies for the US appear ready to turn a new page in bilateral ties.
+Now, the region’s two most important allies for the US appear ready to turn a new page.

 Much of that is driven by deepening security concerns about Pyongyang’s ever more frequent missile tests, China’s increasingly aggressive military posturing and tensions across the Taiwan Strait — an area both Tokyo and Seoul say is vital to their respective security.